The bionic ear and brain plasticity

 - the effects of long-term bionic ear use on brain plasticity.

-To achieve these goals we use a number of sub-disciplines of neurobiology including electrophysiological, behavioural and neuroanatomical / molecular biological techniques.
+We achieved these goals by using a number of sub-disciplines of neurobiology, including electrophysiological, behavioural and neuroanatomical / molecular biological techniques.